 Logo Co-Branding Guidelines

-This is the co-branding logo you will use to designate that you are a certified trainer of the Children’s Trust Fund Alliance’s Bringing the Protective Factors Framework to Life in Your Work training.
+This is the co-branding logo you will use to designate that you are a Certified Trainer of the Alliance’s Bringing the Protective Factors Framework to Life in Your Work training.
 This training, which the Alliance developed in 2012, is a sub-brand of the Children’s Trust Fund Alliance.
 The Alliance logo contains an “A” bridge icon that is combined with a typographic letter form of the word “Alliance” to create a single, unified trademark image.

 When you click on the download button below, you’ll have your choice of three logo formats: 1) a high resolution JPEG for printing, 2) a medium resolution PNG with a transparent background that is good for digital purposes and 3) as a banner for Google forms.